yusayr/Rainfall_Prediction/README.md

 # Rainfall_Prediction
-My First Machine Learning Project
+This is my first Machine Learning Project